-NBL holds workshop on Credit Risk Management - Business - observerbd.com
+NBL holds workshop on credit risk management - Business - observerbd.com

 |

-National Bank's CRM (MSME) Division organized a two-day long training workshop on 'Credit Risk Management' at the Bank's Training Institute recently.
+National Bank's CRM (MSME) Division recently organized a two-day long training workshop on 'Credit Risk Management' at the Bank's Training Institute.

-A total of 39 Officials of CRM (MSME) division comprising Executives and Officers participated in that workshop, says a press release.
+A total of 39 Officials of CRM (MSME) division comprising Executives and Officers participated in that workshop.

 The workshop provided detailed training on various aspects of credit risk management such as loan proposal preparation, assessment, risk management, credit decision-making considerations etc.